spatialos/online-services/docs/local.md

 dotnet run -- --google_project "[your Google project ID]" --playfab_title_id "[your PlayFab title ID]" --local
 ```

-Please note that running the services locally still requires a Google Cloud Endpoints configuration to be deployed to the cloud; you'll need to be aware of this if making changes to the APIs themselves.
+Please note that running the services locally with HTTP still requires a Google Cloud Endpoints configuration to be deployed to the cloud; you'll need to be aware of this if making changes to the APIs themselves.

+If you don't need HTTP support, you can remove the `esp` containers, then remap the ports to point directly at the containers.